 If you only have a few days, use this itinerary as a menu to select the activities that best suit your interests.
 Also, feel free to mix up the days – you don’t have to follow the days in order – this is your vacation!
 And, if you don’t have a chance to “do it all,” please visit us again.

-Begin your trip with a visit to the Anasazi Heritage Center.
+Begin your trip with a visit to the Canyons of the Ancients Visitor Center and Museum.
 Here, you’ll gain a greater understanding of the Ancestral Puebloans that once thrived in this land.
 This museum is also the visitor center for the Canyons of the Ancients National Monument.
 Families find hands-on activities entertaining for young kids.
-Different exhibits make their way in and out of the Anasazi Heritage Center throughout the year, so keep an eye on the Center’s webpage for upcoming exhibits and events.
+Different exhibits make their way in and out of the CANM Visitor Center throughout the year, so keep an eye on the Center’s web page for upcoming exhibits and events.

 A short walk to Escalante Pueblo provides an overlook of the Dolores Valley and McPhee Lake, the next stop on your adventure.
 At McPhee, Colorado’s second-largest lake, you can fish, boat, hike, or just enjoy the refreshing water.
 Round out the afternoon by visiting historic Dolores, home of the Rio Grande Southern Museum and the Galloping Goose.
 For evening entertainment, enjoy a chuckwagon meal and western show or stop in at the local brewery.